Medúlla: Commercial performance

 In the United Kingdom, Medúlla debuted at its peak of number nine on the UK Albums Chart, for the issue dated 11 September 2004, and remained for three weeks on the chart.
 The album was certified Silver on 10 December 2004, by the British Phonographic Industry (BPI), for shipments of at least 60,000 copies in the region.
 In Austria, Medúlla debuted and peaked at number six, remaining on the albums chart for seven weeks.
 In France, it peaked at number one on the albums chart, during the week dated 29 August 2004, remaining on the top for another week.
 After spending 24 weeks on the chart, Medúlla was certified Gold by the Syndicat National de l'Édition Phonographique (SNEP).
 In Björk's native Iceland, the album debuted at the top of the chart, staying there for three weeks.
 It peaked at number two in Italy, spending nine weeks on the chart.

 In the United States, Medúlla debuted at number 14 on the Billboard 200 albums chart on the issue dated 18 September 2004, selling 65,000 copies in its first week and remaining for seven weeks inside the chart.
 Additionally, Medúlla also topped the Dance/Electronic Albums chart.
 As of May 2007 it has sold 235,000 copies in the region, according to Nielsen SoundScan.
 In Australia, Medúlla debuted at number 17 on the ARIA Charts, on the issue dated 12 September 2004.
 It spent three weeks on the chart, falling off at number 40.
 In New Zealand, the album peaked at number 35 and spent two weeks inside the New Zealand Albums Chart.
 As of May 2014, Medúlla has sold more than a million copies worldwide.

 Track listing

-All tracks produced by Björk, except "Where Is the Line", "Submarine" and "Oceania", produced with Mark Bell.
+All tracks are produced by Björk, except "Where Is the Line", "Submarine" and "Oceania", produced with Mark Bell.